neurodata/SIMPLEX/2016-Q1-report/2016-Q1-report.md

 ## Connectome vs. CCI

 ## Optimal Pipeline
-In order to obtain good quanlity fMRI processing, one key
+In order to obtain good quanlity fMRI graph, one key question is which processing pipeline we use.

 ## Cell Detection in XRM